 Check the Accuracy of Your Content

-If you’re writing a non-fiction book or historical fiction, it’s essential to be sure that the facts you’re providing are true and accurate.
-To do so, you’ll need to find sources for every fact, statistic, and true story you include in the book.
+If you’re writing a non-fiction book or historical fiction, you must be sure that the facts you provide are true and accurate.
+To do so, you’ll need to find sources for every fact, statistic, and the true story you include in the book.

 Hire a Proofreader

-If you’ve completed your editing, it might help to hire a proofreader.
+It might help to hire a proofreader if you’ve completed your editing checklist.
 Proofreading can catch typos and grammatical errors you might have otherwise overlooked.
 There’s nothing more frustrating than to have your entire work dismissed for minor issues.
 So it’s vital to have a second pair of eyes that will take a look at your work before sending it to an editor.